CGJennings/se3docs/docs/dm-debugger.md

 ![debugger app icon](images/debugger-icon.png)

 > Depending on how you installed Strange Eons, you might not have an app icon.
-If all else fails, you can start the debugger manually from the command line.
+In this case, start the debugger manually from the command line.

 #### From the command line